strophe/strophe.im/strophejs/index.markdown

 layout: base
 ---

 Strophe.js is an XMPP library for JavaScript.
-It is primary purpose is to enable web-based, real-time XMPP applications that run in any browser.
+Its primary purpose is to enable web-based, real-time XMPP applications that run in any browser.

 # Quick Links